rohitadivi/Reconfigure-BYFN/App-channel-policy.md

 ##### The policy is updated and defined explicity after adding a new org (ORG3MSP) to the exisiting channel and this can be done by editing the ``` updated_config.json ```

-##### To edit the policies scroll down to the section in json file where the system channel policies are defined and change the mod policy for 'Admins' 'Readers' and 'Writers'
+##### To edit the policies scroll down to the section in json file where the application channel policies are defined and change the mod policy for 'Admins' 'Readers' and 'Writers'

-##### In the mod policy for Admins, change the type to 1 from 3 to indicate that we are defining the policy explicitly
+##### In the mod policy for Admins, change the type from '3' to '1' to indicate that we are defining the policy explicitly

 ##### Edit the Identities in value field to specify which orgs will be admins for the channel to replace the existing rule of ``` 'MAJORITY' to "n_out_of":{ "n":2 } ```in this case Org1MSP Admin and Org2MSP Admin are defined and need to be signed by both.
 This is represented as ``` { "signed_by":0 }, { "signed_by":1 } ```